Friday's workout will culminate opening segment before spring break

 While breeding a new culture within the program, Fuente shared his vision for Memphis Football as a speaker for a variety of civic groups while also making the rounds on television morning shows and the area's talk radio circuit.
 He and his staff conducted the school's first Women's Clinic in an effort to educate female fans as well as further build the program's fan base.

 Memphis posted a 4-8 overall record and was 4-4 in league play in its final season as a member of Conference USA in 2012.
-The Tigers' efforts last year did not go unrecognized.
-Athlon Sports' College Football Preview Magazine had Fuente No. 5 in the publication's ranking of new coaches from 2012, and heading into the 2013 season, also had him ranked No. 6 among coaches under 40.
+The Tigers' efforts did not go unrecognized.
+Athlon Sports' College Football Preview Magazine had Fuente No. 5 in the publication's ranking of new coaches from 2012, and in 2013 Athlon ranked him No. 6 among coaches under 40.

 The Tigers averaged 318.33 yards of total offense during the 2012 season.
 The season total represented a 44-yard improvement from the 2011 season.
 Memphis came close to doubling its rushing average, improving its rushing total to 151.75 yards per game in 2012.
 Memphis' fourth-down efficiency percentage ranked among the Top 10 in FBS Football.